 The newer ships (circa 1995 and later) are being built with more tables for two.
 We can never confirm a table for two, we can only request it.
 Table and Dining Assignments are made by the ship’s Dining Coordinator who works in the cruise line’s corporate office.
 This person makes the assignments 2 weeks prior to sailing and submits the list to the maitre’d the week before sailing.
 We make your request by submitting a letter to the Dining Coordinator 30 days before sailing, but it is your responsibility to remind us to do this for you.
 Again, we can’t guarantee you’ll get it, but we will make the request.

-If you get on board and you didn’t get a table for two, see the Maitre’d.
-Maybe he can do something for you if it’s available.
+If you get on board and you didn’t get a table for two, see the Maitre’d, maybe they can do something for you if it’s available.

 Breakfast and lunch used to be served at two seatings, but many ships now have an “open” dining room – which means you can come at any time when they are open (i.e. 12 – 2 for lunch).
 This not to be confused with “open seating” which means that you’ll sit at whatever table is open (sometimes at their direction).

 Most ships have room service available 24 hours a day.
-Some lines are even letting you order off the dinner menu (during dinner hours) if you prefer to eat in your cabin.
+Some cruiselines are even letting you order off the dinner menu (during dinner hours) if you prefer to eat in your cabin.

-You can eat all day if you want.
+Depending on the cruiseline, and the size of the ship, you can often eat all day if you want.
 Let’s look at a day on the Carnival Destiny:

 * Room Service at 6:00 am